KarypisLab/TriangleCounting/README.md

   partitioning program.
 - The tsv format used by the graphs in the [GraphChallenge 2017](http://graphchallenge.mit.edu/) competition.
-Note that the graph has to be undirected and it needs to include both the pairs of edges (i.e., (u,v) and (v,u)).
+Note that the graph has to be undirected and it needs to include both pairs of edges (i.e., (u,v) and (v,u)).

 Here is the output of a sample run: